Congratulations, you’ve discovered one of Krabi’s best travel destinations. Here are my favorite things to do in Ao Nang.

 Climbing to the top is well worth it for the view alone but the temple is quite beautiful as well.
 It’s less crowded than other sites, and after visiting a couple of times I've never seen more than 2 or 3 other travelers there!

-17. Watch Muay Thai Fights at Krabi International Boxing Stadium
+18. Watch Muay Thai Fights at Krabi International Boxing Stadium

 For an exciting night out in Ao Nang, head to the Krabi International Boxing Stadium to watch live Muay Thai fights.
 You’ll know it’s fight night when you hear cars driving through town with megaphones, announcing the event—a classic sight in Ao Nang!
 Located just 5 minutes from Ao Nang Walking Street, near Bull Muay Thai Gym, this stadium is easy to get to.

-Fights are held every Wednesday, and Sunday evening (best to check the timetable to be sure) and draw talented fighters from all over southern Thailand.
+Fights are held every Wednesday, Friday, and Sunday evening (best to check the timetable to be sure) and draw talented fighters from all over southern Thailand.
 The atmosphere is lively and immersive, with a mix of locals and tourists cheering on their favorites.

-18. Enjoy the View at The Hilltop Ao Nang
+19. Enjoy the View at The Hilltop Ao Nang

 I’ve been here a few times for special occasions, including my mother’s birthday, where we ordered the lobster—it was absolutely incredible.
 While it’s a bit of a splurge, the prices aren’t too over the top, especially considering the unbeatable panoramic views of the coast and Ao Nang below.

-19. Rent a Motorbike & Explore Krabi
+20. Rent a Motorbike & Explore Krabi

 Renting a motorbike is one of the best ways to explore the must-visit spots in and around Ao Nang.
 Rentals are easy to find along Ao Nang Walking Street, just up from the beach, with rates around 250-300 THB per day.
 There’s no shortage of options, so you can shop around for a good deal.

-Once you’re on the road, the possibilities are endless—cruise up the coast to secluded beaches, weave through the back streets, or head up to Dragon Crest Mountain in Khao Ngon Nak National Park for a hike.
 Renting a bike is usually the first thing I do in Ao Nang when I arrive, it’s a flexible, budget-friendly way to take in the area’s beauty on your own terms.

-20. Visit the Ao Nang Mosque (Masjid Aonang Al-Munuawarah)
+21. Visit the Ao Nang Mosque (Masjid Aonang Al-Munuawarah)

 Located along Ao Nang’s main road, just a short walk up from Ao Nang Beach, the Ao Nang Mosque is hard to miss with its striking minarets and green dome.
 As the largest mosque in the area, it serves as a central hub for the local Muslim community and is open to visitors who want to learn more about the area’s culture.